 5. Ivacy VPN

+Despite the truly unoriginal name, Ivacy VPN is one of the best.
 Ivacy VPN has brilliant security features and a great selection of tunneling protocols (OpenVPN, IKEv2, SSTP, L2TP, PPTP) and a range of encryption levels, with the highest being the industry standard AES-256.
 This service has no leaks and protects your connection with an inbuilt kill switch.

 The company behind this VPN is based in Singapore, which is not the most privacy-friendly place on the globe and a 5 Eyes partner.
 With that said, Ivacy has a strict no-log policy, making this issue less relevant.

 With its P2P-optimized servers and positive outlook on torrenting, Ivacy is a good choice for those who would set sail for The Pirate Bay.
 It will also unlock the most important Netflix libraries (US/UK) and other geo-blocked streaming platforms.
 Although Ivacy does not have stealth protocols, its great server list (450+ servers in 100+ locations) makes it a decent choice for users in Asian countries such as China (although its Singaporean location is concerning).